Enhancing the QUAlity and Transparency Of health Research

 Dr Paula Dhiman, UK EQUATOR Centre Staff memberDr Paula Dhiman investigates how medical research is done, focusing on the methodological conduct and reporting of non-randomised research, with a view to helping improve the quality and integrity of future research.
 This is known as meta-research or “research on research”.
 Paula is passionate about statistical methodology and observational research and is particularly interested in prognostic/risk modelling.

-Professor Doug Altman, Former UK EQUATOR Centre Staff memberProfessor Doug Altman was Professor of Statistics in Medicine at the University of Oxford, UK and founder of the Centre for Statistics in Medicine.
-He was a co-founder of the EQUATOR Network, chair of the EQUATOR Steering Group, and Founding Director of the UK EQUATOR Centre.
+Professor Doug Altman, Former UK EQUATOR Centre Staff memberProfessor Doug Altman was the founder of the EQUATOR Network, chair of the EQUATOR Steering Group, and Founding Director of the UK EQUATOR Centre.

 EQUATOR Publications